aerenchyma/ProgramsInformationPeople/_sources/Sort/intro-SortingwithSortandSorted.rst

     L2.sort()
     print L2

+I'm gonna add a weird sentence at the beginning.
+This should not end up in the textbook.
 Note that the sort method does **not** return a sorted version of the list.
 In fact, it returns the value None.
 But the list itself has been modified.
 This kind of operation that works by having a *side effect* on the list can be quite confusing.